jwagenleitner/groovy-wslite/README.md

 You can access the first child element of the Body by name `response.GetWeatherByZipCodeResponse`

-For response with SOAP Faults `response.hasFault()` and `response.fault`.
+For a response with a SOAP Fault `response.hasFault()` and `response.fault`.

 If you just want the text of the response use `response.text`.

-You can also access the HTTPResponse `response.http.statusCode`.
+You can also access the underlying HTTPResponse `response.http`.

 ### SOAP Faults

-If the server response with a SOAP Fault a `SOAPFaultException` will be thrown.
-The `SOAPFaultException` provides access to the `faultcode/faultstring/faultactor/details` and also includes the parsed SOAPResponse via a `response` property.
+If the server responds with a SOAP Fault a `SOAPFaultException` will be thrown.
+The `SOAPFaultException` provides access to the `faultcode/faultstring/faultactor/details` properties and also includes the parsed SOAPResponse via a `response` property.

 ## REST